Omni-guides/Tuxborn/TuxbornSteamDeckFullInstall.md

 There are two parts to getting Tuxborn running on Steam Deck - Firstly the Wabbajack application, which will download and install the modlist, and secondly the post-install requirements.
 I have done my best to automate as much as I can of both parts (yes, doing this all manually would be _even longer_!)

+You will need to have Skyrim Special Edition Installed on your Deck, and have started it once to main menu, and allow it to download all the CC Content when prompted.

 ---